After working as an engineer, I enjoy reading and writing to help others get more out of their time in their pursuit of personal development

 - If you are able to concentrate, then you can learn better.

-How well you concentrate depend on how well your brain can 'filter' out the non-related messages.
-Your lack of concentration can also be from these internal and external factors:
+I learned that how well you concentrate depends on how well your brain can 'filter' out the non-related messages.
+Your lack of concentration can also be due to these factors:

 - When you lack motivation, you will be easily distracted.

-- When you daydream and fantasizing on other issues.
+- When you daydream and fantasize about other issues.

 - When the surrounding environment is distracting you.

-- You have too much task at hand and trying to complete your work without proper planning.
-This will lead to frustration and confusion, and hence your ability to concentrate.
+- You have too many tasks at hand and try to complete the work without proper planning.
+This leads to frustration and confusion, hence your ability to concentrate.

-- You are sleepy or hungry and this makes it difficult for you to concentrate, especially on abstract activities.
+- You are sleepy or hungry and this makes it difficult to concentrate, especially on abstract activities.

 How to Concentrate Better

 The first step to overcome these barriers is to recognize that you have a problem.
-By accepting these problems, you will learn to concentrate better.
-The followings are steps given by the authors, to help improve your concentration and focus level:
+By accepting these problems, you learn to concentrate better.
+The followings are steps given by the authors to improve your concentration and focus level:

 1. Check Your Level of Motivation

 Analyze your level of motivation.
-If the reason for not able to concentrate is due to a mismatch of personality and job, then you should stop.
-Forcing yourself to continue will not be productive
+If the reason for not being able to concentrate is due to a mismatch of personality and job, then you should stop.
+Forcing yourself to continue will not be productive.

 2. Organize Your Activity

 Start your week with a plan.
-Schedule what needs to be done in order of priority and importance.
+Schedule what needs to be done in the order of priority and importance.
 Estimate the time required to accomplish those tasks.
 Do you need any help from others or the use of particular equipment?
-Put it all in your list.
+Put it all on your list.